chhzh123/bril-dev/Lesson12/README.md

 python3 bvm.py -f test/demo.opt.json 42
 ```

 In this task, I continue using my [bril-py](https://github.com/chhzh123/bril-dev/blob/master/Lesson12/bvm.py) interpreter and build a tracing-based JIT on top of it.
-The main part of my JIT can be viewed [here](https://github.com/chhzh123/bril-dev/blob/master/Lesson12/bvm.py#L210-L242).
+The main part of my JIT can be found [here](https://github.com/chhzh123/bril-dev/blob/master/Lesson12/bvm.py#L210-L242).
 It is also very easy to add speculative execution support to my interpreter, which only needs to store the original data frame of the program and restore it when the guard function goes false.
 It takes less than 10 lines of [code](https://github.com/chhzh123/bril-dev/blob/master/Lesson12/bvm.py#L177-L185) to implement.

 ## Tracing-Based JIT
-I simply begin tracing from the begining of the program and add instructions to the trace based on which operation the JIT meets:
+I simply start tracing from the beginning of the program and add instructions to the trace based on which operation the JIT meets:
-* For `jmp`, we simply eliminate it, since we only generate a straight-line code.
+* For `jmp`, we simply eliminate it, since we only generate straight-line codes.
 * For `br`, we need to add a `guard` instruction to the trace, but the condition should be reverted first if we take the false branch, which means a `not` instruction is needed before the `guard` one.
 * For `call`, the procedure is similar to function inlining (which I've done in [Lesson 2](https://github.com/sampsyo/cs6120/discussions/263#discussioncomment-2101320)).
 In the beginning, the arguments should be copied from the caller function using `id`, and the variables inside the callee function need to be renamed.
-There is no `call` instructions in the trace, and those code inside the function will be flatten into straight-line code.
+There are no `call` instructions in the trace, and the code inside the function will be flattened into straight-line codes.
 * For `ret`, we use `id` to copy the return value back to the caller function.
-These redundant instructions will be eliminated by further DCE pass.
+These redundant instructions will be eliminated by a future DCE pass.
 * All other instructions are directly added to the trace.

-After we obtain the trace, we can call the LVN and DCE passes to optimize the it.
+After we obtain the trace, we can call the LVN and DCE passes to optimize it.
 I then provide a [tranform.py](https://github.com/chhzh123/bril-dev/blob/master/Lesson12/transform.py) script to insert the trace back to the original program and add speculative markers to it.
-Since I trace the whole program, the whole trace can be directly put in front of the program. `guard`'s exit will become the begin of the orginal program, and the next instruction of `commit` should be `jmp` to the end of the original program.
+Since I trace the whole program, the whole trace can be directly put in front of the program. `guard`'s exit will become the beginning of the original program, and the next instruction of `commit` should be `jmp` to the end of the original program.

-Finally, we can take the program with optimized trace and reexecute it.
+Finally, we can take the program with optimized trace and re-execute it.

 ## Testing
-I again took test programs from previous lessons, JIT executed, and observed their performance.
-For demonstration, I use two cases here.
+I again took several test programs from previous lessons, JIT executed, and observed their performance.
+For demonstration, I only use two test cases here.

-The first case is the [example](https://www.cs.cornell.edu/courses/cs6120/2022sp/lesson/12/) on the class, which involves function call (interprocedural optimization).
+The first case is the [example](https://www.cs.cornell.edu/courses/cs6120/2022sp/lesson/12/) on the class, which involves function calls (interprocedural optimization).
 ```
 @f(a: int) :int {
   one: int = const 1;